shamil614/shamil614.github.io/_posts/2017-09-25-export-your-rubygems-to-elixir.markdown

 Alright, I can see how this might be controversial, but there's a time and a place for everything.
 In my case I was working on porting over a major API endpoint over to Elixir, but coudln't find a good subsitution for the `IceCube` gem.

-My first approach was to try to use Ruby to do the scheduling logic, which was already well tested in Ruby.
-Then send the IceCube data to the Elixir microservice (OTP Application).
+My first approach was to try to use Ruby to do the scheduling logic; which was already well tested in Ruby, then send the IceCube data to the Elixir microservice (OTP Application).
 Long story short, I decided against that approach because it would require a good deal of rework on the Ruby side, and made it harder to port the existing logic to Elixir.
 Also, I discovered `Export` after stumbling across these blogs:

 * [Elixir, Ruby, don’t fight.
 Talk… with Export/Erlport](https://medium.com/@Stephanbv/ruby-code-in-elixir-project-97614a9543d)
 * [Ruby code in Elixir project](https://medium.com/@Stephanbv/ruby-code-in-elixir-project-97614a9543d)